Justinlauhub/CPT-project-comp-eng/README.md

 | Round 6 | 3rd | 0 | 1 |
 | Total   | 5th | 2 | 11|
 ### What worked
+On competition day, multiple aspects of the build really came through.
+Firstly, The code worked surprisingly well.
+At first glance, the code does not look too complex and appears to be more simplistic.
+There were doubts about whether the robot could even keep up with the other robots with larger size and special sensors.
+However, this also allowed our robot to perform it's movements consistently.
+During the competition, the majority of the competitors' robots either malfunctioned or got disqualified, while our robot could perform the same way in every single match.
+Additionally, the robot could adapt aswell.
+The code was easily able to be changed throughout the matches to adapt to the other robots.
+As for the hardware, it worked good too.
+The wider base allowed the robot to stand it's ground against it's opposing robots
 ### What failed

 ### Next iteration